 The Goat of Departure

 Along these lines, azazel is not a name in the Bible, nor did the live goat represent a second personality, but instead it fulfilled a second purpose.
 It was chosen to accomplish just what the Hebrew root word means: departure, removal, or disappearance.
 The first goat was for the Lord because His justice must be satisfied; it was for the cleansing of His house (Tabernacle and people).
-The second goat was for an additional step after the penalty for sin was paid: completely removing the sins from view by bearing them to an uninhabited land.
+The second goat was for an additional step: completely removing the sins from view by bearing them to an uninhabited land.
 Thus, while many infer that two personalities are in view in Leviticus 16:8, the construction does not require it.
 Rather, the lots were cast to determine which goat would fulfill each role within this compound atonement for sin.

 Another, often-overlooked instruction in this regard is the ritual for the cleansing of leprosy, found in nearby Leviticus 14:3-7 (for people) and 49-53 (for houses).
 It contains similar figures and activities as the ritual of the two goats, and is a type of the more important Day of Atonement ritual.
 Involving two birds instead of two goats, it functions on the level of an individual or a family (house) rather than the nation.
 In considering the lesser ritual, nothing suggests that the two birds are somehow opposites or represent opposing personalities.
 Instead, the birds are two essentially equal elements, each chosen to serve a different role to accomplish a single purpose.
 The two goats are likewise two equal actors, which again precludes Satan, for the only place he is equal to Jesus Christ is in his own estimation!